J. R. Conrad

-James Robert "J. R." Conrad (born February 2, 1974) is a former American football offensive lineman who played with the New England Patriots, the New York Jets, and the Dallas Cowboys of the National Football League (NFL).
+James Robert Conrad (born February 2, 1974) is an American former professional football offensive lineman who played with the New England Patriots, the New York Jets, and the Dallas Cowboys of the National Football League (NFL).
 He played college football at Oklahoma.

 After his NFL career, Conrad coached both high school football and arena football, most notably with the Oklahoma City Yard Dawgz.

 Early life

 Conrad was born on February 2, 1974, in Miami, Oklahoma, to Priscilla Conrad.
 He was named after two of his uncles.

 Conrad is a member of the Eastern Shawnee Tribe of Oklahoma and grew up in Indian housing in Miami.
 With neither of his parents present in his early life, he was raised by his maternal grandmother.
 After his grandmother was placed in a nursing home due to Parkinson's disease, Conrad lived with his uncle, a Marine who had served in the Vietnam War.

 During Conrad's sophomore year of high school, he moved in with his mother in Fairland, Oklahoma.
 He attended the small Fairland High School and participated in football, basketball, weightlifting, and track at the school.
 On the football team, he played on the offensive and defensive lines as well as playing kicker.
 He was an all-state player and Gatorade Player of the Year for both Oklahoma and the Southwest United States.
 He graduated high school in 1992 with a senior class of just 18 students.

 Conrad was recruited to play for the Missouri Tigers by coach Andy Reid, but ultimately chose to attend the University of Oklahoma to play for the Oklahoma Sooners, due to his respect for Oklahoma assistant coach Merv Johnson.